 A bathroom is defined as a room for personal hygiene.
 This is generally containing a sink, toilet and bathtub or shower.
 We find that today’s homeowners are looking for spaces that are not only functional but also beautiful.
-When it comes to updated designs, there’s no better time to wake up the bathrooms in your home.
+When it comes to updated designs, there’s no better time to wake up the bathrooms in your home with a bathroom remodel.

 Regardless of your passion or style, our designers can provide you with ideas to feed your imagination.
 Our showrooms offer elegant solutions that are distinct, and resources like our Bathroom Planner and Bathroom Visualizer are here to give you even more guidance.
 We offer as little as you need or as much as you want.
 It can be as simple as supplying you with materials all the way to so much more that will make the bathrooms in your home stand apart from others.
 We can show you products from simplistic and understated to bold and striking with colorful product combinations.

 As with all improvements, you can do simple things for a quick update or more extensive work for a completely new space.
 At Countertops and Cabinetry by Design, we offer a wide range of bathroom solutions to work with the type of improvements you’re looking for.

 What Things Should I Consider Prior to a Bathroom Remodel?

 Think about how many times per day you enter and exit your bathroom and use your amenities.
 Are you the type of person who likes to soak in the tub and read after a hard day, or are you more a shower and dash kind of person?
 Ask yourself how many people will share this bathroom at any given time, and how those people will use the space.
 This question extends to whether a more private space for the toilet is required so that more than one person can use the bathroom at a time, and even whether you typically shower alone or with another person (goes to the issue of whether more space and multiple showerheads might be useful).